 I love the name of this site, “Ask a Prepper”.
 I welcome comments, questions and feedback.
 Just as Claude and his website are trying to be a venue for disbursing information, I am trying to do my part as well.
 Based on the questions and feedback I receive, I will write a follow up post to address those specific questions and comments.
-I have a number of youtube videos and this video will give you a better sense of who I am.

 Editor’s Note: Please feel free to ask Ron (in the comment area) any particular questions you have about going off the grid.